History School Trip to London

 The Migration Museum explores how the movement of people to and from Britain across the ages has made us who we are today, both as individuals and as a nation.
 Migration is a pressing contemporary issue and is at the centre of polarised political and online debate.
 But there’s an underlying story of comings and goings stretching back many centuries.

 The Jewish Museum offers a wide range of workshops which can be tailored to your needs and include resource materials and activities.
-Migration workshop themes available are:
+Migration workshops available are themed around the Jewish East End and Migration.

 The ‘London, Sugar and Slavery’ Exhibition at the Museum of London Docklands will help your students discover how the trade in enslaved Africans and sugar shaped London.
 The museum’s building is central to this story.
 It was built at the time of the transatlantic slave trade, to store the sugar from the West Indian plantations where enslaved men, women and children worked.